Scripture Reading: Psalms 33 - 35 …

 Praise is not reserved for good times, but for a good God!
 God is worthy of praise, not only when He gives us times of health, prosperity and peace, but also when He allows trials and suffering and even death to enter into our sphere of life.
 David understood that perhaps better than anyone who lived before the coming of Christ.
 In Psalm 35 he prayed that God would deal with his enemies.
 They wanted to disgrace David and put him to shame, but God was his refuge.
 He trusted in Him.

 When they had problems, David tried to do good to them (35:13-14) … even though when David had troubles they attacked him.
 Still, David says, "I will give You thanks in the great assembly; among throngs of people I will praise YOU!"
 (35:18).
 David trusted that in the end, God would keep His promises and make things right.
-So he prayed that when God delivered him, that those who saw it would say, "The LORD be exalted, who delights in the well-being of his servant" (35:27).
+So he prayed that when God delivered him, then those who saw it would say, "The LORD be exalted, who delights in the well-being of his servant" (35:27).
 As for David, he declares, "My tongue will speak of Your righteousness and of Your praises all day long" (35:28).

 Even before God delivered him, David praised the LORD, his God!
 We who believe in Jesus Christ are called to do the same.
 "Glorify the LORD with me; let us exalt His name together!"
 (34:3).
 Giving testimonies of God's goodness should be a regular part of our lives.
 People notice you and me and watch to see how we will respond to various circumstances in our lives … especially how we will handle the tough times.
 It is in those moments when I need to confess my weakness and the Lord's strength.
 I need to point people to my God and to my Savior Jesus Christ.